honzajavorek/prazeni.honzajavorek.cz/README.md

     $ blog write
     ```

-3. To add photos to the last article you just started, use:
+3. To add photos to the article you just started, use:

     ```shell
     $ blog photos ../../my-photos/album/